ArDoCo/Replication-Package-ICSE24_Recovering-Trace-Links-Between-Software-Documentation-And-Code/data/README.md

 # Data
 This folder contains the data used in the paper.
 The data is structured as follows:
 * `ftlr-texts`: contains the documentation of the projects split into sentences.
 Each sentence is in a separate file.
+* `models`: contains the models for the projects, both as UML component diagram and as PCM repository.
 * `SAD-Code-goldstandards`: contains the gold standard for documentation (SAD) and code of the projects
 * `SAD-SAM-goldstandards`: contains the gold standard for documentation (SAD) and architecture model of the projects
 * `SAM-Code-goldstandards`: contains the gold standard for architecture model (SAM) and code of the projects